Weather experts say storm that swept through the Valley produced a wet microburst

 · KRGV (NBC 5)

-The National Weather Service (NWS) assessed storm damage across the Rio Grande Valley on Saturday, revealing that a storm originating in Starr County produced a 'wet microburst.'
+The National Weather Service investigated storm damage in the Rio Grande Valley, revealing that a storm originating in Starr County produced a 'wet microburst.'
 This phenomenon, often mistaken for a tornado, involved rapid winds estimated between 65 and 80 miles per hour.
-NWS meteorologist Barry Goldsmith noted that the storm lacked discernible rotation on radar.
-Residents are encouraged to report any damage to homes or businesses via the Texas Division of Emergency Management's iSTAT survey, with a more detailed report on the storm anticipated to be released on Sunday.
+Meteorologist Barry Goldsmith noted that the storm lacked discernible rotation on radar, indicating it was a microburst with heavy rainfall.
+A detailed report on the storm's impact is anticipated on Sunday.
+Residents are encouraged to report any damage to their properties to the Texas Division of Emergency Management's iSTAT survey.

 AI summary · Source: KRGV (NBC 5) →